hww/hww.github.io/resume.md

 I completed several project while working for Remis Labs as Lead Developer:

 - Designed a sound synthesizer with digital signal processor based on Altera FLEX 10K programmable logic device.
-- Designed a Nintendo ROM emulator known as PVBackup was developed.
+- Designed a Nintendo ROM emulator known as PVBackup.
 Finally, a custom N64 cartridge for the game was designed
 - Designed a mini game for the Nintendo N64 console.
 - Designed a sound synthesizer based on Motorola fixed point digital signal processor.
 - Created firmware for sound synthesizer.
-Implemented with C complete sampler with MIDI player.
+Implemented with C, this was a complete sample-based synthesizer with MIDI player.
-- Additionally created a command line tool to define and build sound banks for this synthesizer.
+- Additionally created a command line tool to define and build sound banks for the synthesizer.

 ### 1990-1997 Lead Developer
 **PATISONIC**<br/>
 _Omsk, Russia_

 - Designed the Aleste 520EX computer.
-The Aleste 520EX was backward compatible with the popular Amstrad CPC 6128 and ran the same MSX DOS operation system.
+The Aleste 520EX was backward compatible with the popular Amstrad CPC 6128 and ran the same MSX DOS operating system.
 - Designed the MagicSound expansion board for Aleste 520EX computer.
-DE
-- As a lead developer i complete number of application for this platform:
+- As a lead developer I complete a number of applications for this platform.

 ### 1984-1988 Student
-**Aviation Colledge**<br/>
+**Aviation College**<br/>
 _Omsk, Russia_

 - I designed and built the computer hardware and monitor software for the Rainbow microcomputer.